sahan-nirodha24/Weather-Mobile-App-V01/README.md

-## This Is A Simple Weather Mobile Application Version 01
+## Simple Weather Mobile Application (Version 01) 🌤️

-This app can displays the current weather for the following 5 cities using for drop down menu.
+This mobile application provides real-time weather information for cities and countries using the OpenWeatherMap API.
+It is designed for simplicity and ease of use.

+### Features:
++ #### Weather Updates for 5 Predefined Cities:
     1) New York
     2) London
     3) Tokyo
     4) Colombo
     5) Dubai

-And the other cool feature of this mobile application is it can display the all over the countries weather details, using for the OpenWeatherMap API.
++ #### Select any of these cities directly from a dropdown menu to view their current weather.

++ #### Global Weather Information:

-User can enter the city or country name inside the city input section, then user press the change city button the mobile app display the current weather informations.
+    + Enter any city or country name in the input section and press the Change City button to instantly display the weather information.

++ #### User-Friendly Input Section:

+    + Dynamic input allows users to manually search for cities or countries.

++ #### Accurate Weather Data:

+    + Real-time weather updates sourced from the OpenWeatherMap API ensure precision and reliability.

-      Screen Shots Of The Weather Moble Application Version 01
+### Screen Shots Of The Weather Moble Application Version 01

 This Weather Moile Application Default City Is Colombo
 ![Screenshot 2024-12-18 222900](https://github.com/user-attachments/assets/c7d29151-732d-472d-b2b9-9357261c82d8)